WillEccles/cpp-seminar/Week-12/README.md

 // pretend this is usable from main, even though it's defined after void double(int a) {
-	// this will set the valur of mynum to (2 * mynum) when I use it &a = 2 * a;
+	// this will set the value of mynum to (2 * mynum) when I use it &a = 2 * a;
 	// "go to the address of a and directly change it to 2 times a" }